Your basket is currently empty!

 College campuses have responded to this crisis by implementing mental health awareness campaigns on campus to promote understanding and support.

-These campaigns aim to create an where students feel comfortable seeking help and talking about their mental health.
+These campaigns aim to create an environment where students feel comfortable seeking help and talking about their mental health.

 Additionally, the impact of COVID-19 on college students’ mental health cannot be ignored.